idaholab/fenix/doc/content/verification_validation_examples/CAD_based_workflow/CAD_workflow.md

 This demonstration describes a workflow for modeling fusion problems in OpenMC and MOOSE using a computer aided design (CAD)-based geometry workflow.
 It is based on the work published in [!cite](Eltawila2024PBNC).

 Fusion system designs are complex and require intricate and accurate models that can be best represented using CAD-based geometry.
-Fusion neutronics models are frequently leverage on CAD based geometries.
+Fusion neutronics models frequently leverage on CAD based geometries.
 An example is the Paramak python package [!cite](shimwell2021paramak) which allows production of 3D CAD models of fusion reactors.
 The model shown in [paramak] is based on the same generic workflow described in this tutorial.

 !media figures/cad_workflow_paramakmodel.png
   id=paramak